CASFRI/CASFRI/docs/specifications/README.md

-### geometry
+### GEOMETRY

-The attribute **geometry** returns the geometry and validates if necessary.
+The attribute **GEOMETRY** returns the geometry and validates if necessary.
 If valid geometry cannot be made error code is returned.

 | geometry             | values      |